 Locate the water pump and housing cap.
 Turn housing cap counterclockwise to remove cap and carefully pull out strainer.
 Clean strainer in small bucket of clean water or under running water.
 If necessary, clean strainer in a detergent solution.
-If the detergent solution is used, rinse thoroughly.
 Install strainer and housing cap, being careful not to damage housing cap seal.

-Fresh Water Tanks and Draining
+Fresh Water Tanks and Draining Drain Valves

-Drain Valves

 Under the trailer are galvanized steel boxes that are a few inches lower than the trailer frame.
 These boxes are insulated exterior tank pans and they support the freshwater and holding tanks.
-Petcocks open with a 1/4 turn; line drain valves are open when the widest part of the oval valve handle aligns with the water line.
+Petcocks open with a 1/4 turn, line drain valves are open when the widest part of the oval valve handle aligns with the water line.